 To request reasonable accommodations, students should contact the Student Services Office at their campus and speak with the Disability Services Coordinator.

-The University does not provide housing assistance to students.
-Information about nearby housing is available through the University’s Student Services office.
+The University does not provide housing assistance to students, although information about nearby housing is available through the University’s Student Services office.

-All campuses provide free daily parking.
-Parking in the University-provided lots is a privilege.
-To maintain parking privileges, students must adhere to parking policies posted in and around the lots.
+All campuses provide free parking, and students are expected to adhere to parking policies posted in and around the lots.

-The West Coast University Library is the knowledge center serving the curricular, research, and professional needs of students, faculty, and university community.
+The West Coast University Library is the knowledge center serving the curricular, research, and professional needs of students, faculty, and administration.
 Each campus location offers full library services.
-Library hours of operation are scheduled to meet the needs of the students, faculty and staff, and offer resources and services that strengthen and enhance the University’s various academic programs.
+Library hours of operation are scheduled to meet the needs of the students, faculty and staff , and offer resources and services that strengthen and enhance the University’s various academic programs.